ARMmbed/mbed-os-example-crash-reporting/README.md

 This example demonstrates Mbed OS crash-reporting feature and the new APIs associated with it.
 If you look at the main.cpp, you will see a function with signature `void mbed_error_reboot_callback(mbed_error_ctx *error_context)`.
 This function is the callback called during Mbed-OS initialization if the system rebooted due to a fatal error.
-This function is called with a pointer to `mbed_error_ctx` structure which captures the error context which triggered the reboot.
-When you run this program(see `main.cpp`), it will force a fatal error by triggering an exception, which causes an auto-reboot(warm-reset) of the system.
-Note that the system captures the error context in a special location in RAM before triggering the auto-reboot.
-And during the reboot, the system will detect that the reboot was caused by a fatal error and it calls the
+This function is called with a pointer to `mbed_error_ctx` structure which captures the error-context which triggered the reboot.
+When you run this program(see `main.cpp`), it will force an exception, which causes an auto-reboot(warm-reset) of the system.
+Note that the system captures the error-context in a special location in RAM before triggering the auto-reboot.
+During the reboot, the system will detect that the reboot was caused by a fatal error and it calls the
-`mbed_error_reboot_callback()` with the pointer to error context captured in RAM.
-The callback function records the fact that a reboot occurred due to a fatal error(using a local variable named `reboot_error_happened`) and it captures the error context using `mbed_get_reboot_error_info()` and resets the error context captured by the system using `mbed_reset_reboot_error_info()`.
+`mbed_error_reboot_callback()` with a pointer to the error context captured in RAM.
+The callback function records the fact that a reboot occurred using a local variable named `reboot_error_happened` and it captures the `mbed_error_ctx` using `mbed_get_reboot_error_info()` and resets the saved context captured by the system using `mbed_reset_reboot_error_info()`.
 The system continues to boot and it eventually enters application `main()`.
 Note that this is the second time the `main()` is getting called after reboot.
-This time, `main()` detects that a reboot occurred due to fatal error(using `reboot_error_happened`) and it prints out the error context information to the terminal.
+This time, `main()` detects that a reboot using `reboot_error_happened` and it prints out the error context information to the terminal.

 #### Compile the example